 Our sales and marketing spending reflected normal business activities into mid-March 2020.
-Due to the COVID-19 pandemic, we focused on protecting key investments in our field force while curtailing most other areas of sales and marketing spend during the second and third quarter of 2020.
-For example, we guaranteed certain levels of incentive compensation to members of our field sales organization in order to retain these employees and partially mitigate the impact of the pandemic to their compensation.
+Due to the COVID-19 pandemic, we focused on protecting key investments in our field force while curtailing most other areas of sales and marketing spend during the second quarter of 2020.
+For example, we guaranteed certain levels of incentive compensation to members of our field sales organization for the second quarter 2020 in order to retain these employees and partially mitigate the impact of the pandemic to their compensation.
 In contrast, we reduced certain other spending during the COVID-19 pandemic, such as travel and related expenses, regional surgeon training, trade shows, and discretionary marketing.
-As revenue growth returned to the levels that we were experiencing prior to the pandemic, we increased our sales and marketing expense accordingly in the third quarter of 2020.
-We will continue to determine the level of sales and marketing expense in light of market conditions and our growth opportunities.
+We expect these expenditures will resume as the acuity of the pandemic recedes.